Performance of linear solvers in tensor-train format on current multicore architectures: Performance of algorithmic building blocks

-For the contraction in the inner iteration of TT-AMEn, we illustrate the performance of different variants in \autoref{fig:apply_op_dense}.
+For the contraction in the inner iteration of AMEn, we illustrate the performance of different variants in \autoref{fig:apply_op_dense}.
 The operation consists of 3 tensor contractions, one of them is memory-bound and the other two are compute-bound for the chosen dimensions (for $r \gtrsim 100$).
 The dotted line shows the performance of 3 equivalent matrix-matrix multiplications (GEMM).
 In particular for small dimension $r$, there is a significant improvement through reordering and combining the dimensions as discussed in \autoref{sec:faster_contractions}.
 Without appropriate padding, there are performance drops whenever the $r$ is close to a number dividable by, e.g., 128 (not shown here).
-Overall, there is also a significant difference between using Eigen \cite{Eigen} with MKL as backend and directly calling MKL through the cblas interface, possibly because Eigen explicitly initializes the result to zero.
+Overall, there is also a significant difference between using Eigen \citep{Eigen} with MKL as backend and directly calling MKL through the cblas interface, possibly because Eigen explicitly initializes the result to zero.
 The standard implementation used here loops over a lot of possibly small GEMM operations.
+We also show results using the function \texttt{torch.einsum} in pytorch \citep[version 2.4.0]{Paszke2019} with opt\_einsum \citep{Smith2018} for the unoptimized ordering of dimensions with MKL 2022.1 as backend.
+The function \texttt{torch.einsum} results in similar performance to the unoptimized variant with Eigen and MKL.
+This underlines that we choose the optimal contraction order and that the suggested optimization of the data layout speeds up the computation further compared to common tensor libraries such as pytorch.